-4.3 Cyclic fatigue by its nature is a probabilistic phenomenon as discussed in STP 91A and STP 588. $(1,2)^4$ In addition, the strengths of advanced ceramics are probabilistic in nature.
-Therefore, a sufficient number of test specimens at each testing condition is required for statistical analysis and design, with guidelines for sufficient numbers provided in STP 91A, (1) STP 588, (2) and Practice E 739.
-The many different tensile specimen geometries available for cyclic fatigue testing may result in variations in the measured cyclic fatigue behavior of a particular material due to differences in the volume or surface area of material in the gage section of the test specimens.
+4.4 Cyclic fatigue by its nature is a probabilistic phenomenon as discussed in STP 91A8 and STP 5889.
+In addition, the strengths of the brittle matrices and fibers of CFCCs are probabilistic in nature.
+Therefore, a sufficient number of test specimens at each testing condition is required for statistical analysis and design, with guidelines for sufficient numbers provided in STP 91A8, STP 5889, and Practice E 739.
+Studies to determine the influence of test specimen volume or surface area on cyclic fatigue strength distributions for CFCCs have not been completed.
+The many different tensile test specimen geometries available for cyclic fatigue testing may result in variations in the measured cyclic fatigue behavior of a particular material due to differences in the volume of material in the gage section of the test specimens.

-4.4 Tensile cyclic fatigue tests provide information on the material response under fluctuating uniaxial tensile stresses.
-Uniform stress states are required to effectively evaluate any non-linear stress-strain behavior which may develop as the result of cumulative damage processes (for example, microcracking, cyclic fatigue crack growth, etc.).
+4.5 Tensile cyclic fatigue tests provide information on the material response under fluctuating uniaxial tensile stresses.
+Uniform stress states are required to effectively evaluate any nonlinear stress-strain behavior which may develop as the result of cumulative damage processes (for example, matrix microcracking, fiber/matrix debonding, delamination, cyclic fatigue crack growth, etc.)

-4.5 Cumulative damage processes due to cyclic fatigue may be influenced by testing mode, testing rate (related to frequency), differences between maximum and minimum force (Ror A), effects of processing or combinations of constituent materials, or environmental influences, or both.
-Other factors that influence cyclic fatigue behaviour are: void or porosity content, methods of test specimen preparation or fabrication, test specimen conditioning, test environment, force or strain limits during cycling, wave shapes (that is, sinusoidal, trapezoidal, etc.), and failure mode.
+4.6 Cumulative damage due to cyclic fatigue may be influenced by testing mode, testing rate (related to frequency), differences between maximum and minimum force(R or A), effects of processing or combinations of constituent materials, and/or environmental influences (including test environment and pre-test conditioning), or both.
 Some of these effects may be consequences of stress corrosion or sub critical (slow) crack growth which can be difficult to quantify.
-In addition, surface or near-surface flaws introduced by the test specimen fabrication process (machining) may or may not be quantifiable by conventional measurements of surface texture.
-Therefore, surface effects (for example, as reflected in cyclic fatigue reduction factors as classified by Marin (3)) must be inferred from the results of numerous cyclic fatigue tests performed with test specimens having identical fabrication histories.
+Other factors which may influence cyclic fatigue behavior are: matrix or fiber material, void or porosity content, methods of test specimen preparation or fabrication, volume percent of the reinforcement, orientation and stacking of the reinforcement, test specimen conditioning, test environment, force or strain limits during cycling, wave shapes (that is, sinusoidal, trapezoidal, etc.), and failure mode of the CFCC.